 Alaska is the largest state in the US.
 It accounts for 20% of the whole of the country’s land mass.
 It’s also twice the size of the next-largest state, which is Texas.

 You’ve heard statistics about how many rats there are to people – but what about bears?
 For every 21 people in Alaska, there is one bear!

 Alaska is a fantastic producer of seafood, as much of the US’ crab and salmon come from here.

 Alaska is home to around half of the world’s known glaciers.
 It really is a chilly place to visit, on the whole!

-Do you know any interesting facts about Alaska that we’ve missed?
+Do you know any interesting or fun facts about Alaska that we’ve missed?
 Share them here in the comments section below!